 Community programming will also increase as part of the capital campaign, with new programmes in regional and national locations, as well as social and digital media programmes.

 The main entrance will be relocated to the east door, and the area will be enlarged and upgraded, with a view of the library’s courtyard, where Harry and Bess Truman are buried.

 The replica of the Oval Office and the Thomas Hart Benton mural will be moved to where the main entrance currently stands.

-The upgrade will also allow the library to display items and artefacts from its archives that it currently does not have space for.
-One such item that will go on display is the plug from the atomic bomb dropped on Nagasaki.
+More space will also enable the attraction to display artefacts from its archives, including the plug from the atomic bomb that was dropped on Nagasaki.

 Images: Harry S Truman Presidential Library and Museum